ronaldgao/ronaldgao.github.io/appendix/index.md

 ---
 layout: page
-title: Blog
+title: Appendix
-excerpt: "An archive of blog posts sorted by date."
+excerpt: “An Appendix for some articles“
 search_omit: true
 ---